URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 These changes would drastically alter how transportation policies are shaped in Ada County, harming efforts to improve bike infrastructure, pedestrian safety, and multimodal transit.

-Key Takeaways about House Bill 471
+Key Takeaways about Senate Bill 1356

 Loss of Local Representation